 The scheme is subject to regular actuarial valuations, which are usually carried out every three years.
-An actuarial valuation is currently in progress with an effective date of 5 April 2014.
 These actuarial valuations are carried out in accordance with the requirements of the Pensions Act 2004 and so include margins for prudence.
 This contrasts with these accounting disclosures, which are determined using best estimate assumptions.

-The last formal actuarial valuation was carried out as at 5 April 2011.
-The results of that valuation have been projected forward to 30 June 2014 by a qualified independent actuary.
+The last formal actuarial valuation was carried out as at 5 April 2014.
+The results of that valuation have been projected forward to 30 June 2015 by a qualified independent actuary.
 The figures in the following disclosure were measured using the Projected Unit Method.